bruno-azenha/designing-elixir-systems-with-otp/BookNotes.md

 • Fallback to with/1 when you need to embrace failure.
 • To shape code that’s difficult to compose, use tokens.

+## Chapter 5

+Remember about the named setup functions and its usage inside of describe blocks